-Also included in this number one priority is stock structure research, especially with regard to IPHC Regulatory Area 4B.
+Also included in this number one priority is stock structure research, especially regarding IPHC Regulatory Area 4B.
 The dynamics of this IPHC Regulatory Area are not fully understood and it is useful to continue research on the connectivity of IPHC Regulatory Area 4B with other IPHC Regulatory Areas.